P35.014: High Temperature Operation of Overhead Lines

 Approach

 Update HTC Matrix Software Tool: The High-Temperature Conductor (HTC) Matrix was developed as a repository for all the high-temperature overhead conductor research conducted by EPRI.
 The HTC Matrix includes several calculators.
-For 2026, the intent is to update the software for improved usability and accessibility as well as transfer another calculator to the web-based platform.
-Additionally, a training video of how to utilize the tools will be produced.
+For 2027, the intent is to update the software for improved usability and accessibility as well as transfer another calculator to the Web-based platform.

 Understand Corrosion at Elevated Temperatures: Corrosion rates increase at elevated temperatures; however, those rates have not been quantified.
 This task sets out to understand the increase in corrosion rate with elevated temperature.
-In 2026, the plan is to continue work on the development of equations to model corrosion rates at elevated temperatures.
+In 2027, the work on the development of equations to model corrosion rates at elevated temperatures is planned to continue.

-High-Temperature Effects on Traditional Conductor-Connector Systems: This task sets out to understand the degradation mechanisms of conventional conductor-connector systems, such as copper, all-aluminum conductor (AAC), all-aluminum alloy conductor (AAAC), aluminum conductor alloy reinforced (ACAR), and aluminum conductor steel-reinforced (ACSR).
-In 2026, the project aims to initiate empirical evaluations of the effects of time and temperature on aluminum alloy conductor strands.
+High-Temperature Effects on Traditional Conductor-Connector Systems: This task sets out to understand the degradation mechanisms of conventional conductor-connector systems, such as copper, AAC, AAAC, ACAR, and ACSR.
+In 2027, the project aims to continue empirical evaluations of the effects of time and temperature on aluminum alloy conductor strands.

-Evaluate Radial Conductor Temperatures and Ratings: Due to the fundamental properties of heat transfer, transmission conductors are hotter at the core than the outer surface.
+Evaluate Radial Conductor Temperatures and Ratings: Due to the fundamental properties of heat transfer transmission conductors are hotter at the core than the outer surface.
 The increased core heat can lead to line sag being greater than projected in software tools.
 A combination of literature review, modeling, and lab testing can be used to establish correction factors to prevent utilities from exceeding clearance requirements or identifying the required ampacity derates if no action is taken.
-In 2026, additional emperical studies are planned to further refine predicitive equations.
+In 2027, additional empirical studies are planned to further refine predictive equations.

-Develop Guidance on Magnetic Attraction: Increased current loads lead to higher potiential for magnetic attraction.
-In 2025, EPRI intiated emperical testing to determine the effects of tension, conductor geometry, and current on magnetic attraction in hopes of developing a predictive model to provide guidance on spacer placement.
-In 2026, EPRI intends on continuing this testing and analysis.
+Develop Guidance on Magnetic Attraction: Increased current loads lead to higher potential for magnetic attraction.
+In 2025, EPRI initiated emperical testing to determine the effects of tension, conductor geometry, and current on magnetic attraction in hopes of developing a predictive model to provide guidance on spacer placement.
+In 2027, EPRI intends on providing an update in the Guide for High Temperature Operations.

 Anticipated Deliverables